dafei-qin/NFR_pytorch/readme.md

         - x/y/z shift: Shift the target mesh
 ### Using your customized data

 You can test your own mesh.
-Remeber to first align it in blender via the align.blend file!
+Remember to first align it in blender via the align.blend file!

 ## Training